 The Wonder Room has been a dream of mine for as long as I can remember.
 I love creating the spaces and activities that engage children in learning.
 I love watching the children experiment with materials and observing the pride they express when they accomplish or learn something new.

 I started teaching in 1988 in an elementary classroom and soon moved to a preschool program.
 I have worked in private and public preschools, as an Early Intervention Specialist for the NYS DOH Early Intervention Program, as a Child Development Specialist for a local Head Start program, as the Education Director at a local Children's Museum, I've conducted workshops for other early childhood educators and daycare providers, as well as written 14 resource books for early childhood educators.

 My experience is varied and I continue to keep in touch with the latest information in the field, as I know I can always learn something new.
 This is the message that I want to instill in all of my students - a love of learning that is never outgrown.
-I'm a person that needs to see it, feel it, and experience it to make it meaningful.
+I'm a person that needs to see it, feel it, and experience it to make it meaningful and therefore memorable.
 I believe that is what children need too.

 Lauren and I met in 2000, when our two oldest boys were just 3 yrs old and attending preschool together.
 We have worked together through the years on an elementary school playground committee and as colleagues at a local children's museum.